menu

 Maybee is a tiny village located in the state of Michigan.
 With a population of 542 people and just one neighborhood, Maybee is the 554th largest community in Michigan.
-Maybee has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Maybee was built prior to World War II, making it one of the older and more historic villages in the country.

 Maybee real estate is some of the most expensive in Michigan, although Maybee house values don't compare to the most expensive real estate in the U.S.